Dear fellow NRI Investor/Trader,

 Trading on Futures and Options?

-Yes you can trade in F&O segment of the exchange out of the rupee funds held in India on a non-repatriate basis.
+Yes you can trade in the F&O segment of the exchange out of the rupee funds held in India on a non-repatriate basis.
 It is a little complex to get started as trading on F&O requires a NRI to get a Custodial Participant (CP) code.
-We at Zerodha have tied up with IL&FS for custodial business, and hence this CP code is assigned by IL&FS.
+We at Zerodha have tied up with Orbis Financial Corporation Limited for custodial business, and hence this CP code is assigned by Orbis.
 Once you have the CP code, all the funds for trading F&O will sit with the custodian, similar to how all your funds for trading stocks sit with your bank.
-A typical starting portfolio size for a custodial account is Rs 50lacs.
+A typical starting portfolio size for a custodial account is Rs 50 Lacs.

 Other things to keep in mind

 - Stock holding of an NRI can’t exceed 10% in any Indian listed company.